-We currently have six full-time employees, two of whom are involved primarily in management of our pre-clinical research and development and clinical trials and four who were involved primarily in management and administration of our Company.
-We also have two contractors who provide product development, manufacture and clinical trial support.
+We currently have seven full-time employees, three of whom are involved primarily in management of our pre-clinical research and development and clinical trials and four who were involved primarily in management and administration of our Company.
+We also utilize contractors who provide product development, manufacture, analytical testing and clinical trial support.